vippsas/vipps-invoice-api/vipps-invoice-api.md

 # Vipps Invoice API

-This is the API documentation for [**Vipps Regninger**](https://www.vipps.no/bedrift/vipps-regninger).
+This is the API documentation for [**Vipps eFaktura**](https://www.vipps.no/bedrift/vipps-regninger).

-_Please note that Vipps Regninger supersedes the older Vipps Faktura, both as a product and API.
+_Please note that Vipps eFaktura supersedes the older Vipps Faktura, both as a product and API.
 Vipps Faktura will be shut down on March 31 2019._

 Please use GitHub's built-in functionality for [issues](https://github.com/vippsas/vipps-invoice-api/issues), [pull requests](https://github.com/vippsas/vipps-invoice-api/pulls), or contact [Vipps Integration](https://github.com/vippsas/vipps-developers/blob/master/contact.md).

-Document version: 0.3.17.
+Document version: 0.3.18.

 # Overview